vlad17/books/getting-to-yes/introduction.md

 ## A Third Way: Principled Negotiation

 **Principled Negotiation** is "hard on merits" but "soft on people".
-It provides a mechanism to circumvent reasoning about the above specturm between relationship-preservation and concession-avoidance in a zero-sum manner with a structured mechanism for identifying what each party is entitled to.
+It provides a mechanism to circumvent reasoning about the above spectrum between relationship-preservation and concession-avoidance in a zero-sum manner with a structured mechanism for identifying what each party is entitled to.

 Rest of the book gives an overview of the method, along with considerations for negotiating with a powerful other, unengaged other, and discussion of tricks to defend against.